harrietrc/loadimpact-docs/jekyll/_v4/how-to-tutorials/how-to-open-firewall-to-load-impact-only.md

 }
 {% endhighlight %}

 Another option could be to request content from a certain hostname that is not in the DNS, but your site would of course need to be configured to respond to requests for that hostname.
-This is how you do it on the Load Impact side:
+This is how you do it on the LoadImpact side:

 {% highlight js linenos %}
 // In your options, map your a unique/unused/secret hostname to the IP of the server.